 10. Talk to your doctor if you have concerns.

-If you have medical problems or persistent insomnia, be sure to talk to your doctor.
-She may have some additional recommendations that can help you get adequate sleep during pregnancy.
+If you have medical problems or persistent insomnia, talk to your doctor.
+They may have additional recommendations to help you get adequate sleep during pregnancy.

 Pregnancy can be exhausting, so it is crucial to get enough rest.
 Make sure to take care of yourself and ask for help when you need it.